Borhanxj/stress-level-analysis/README.md

 ---

 ## **Motivation**
 Stress is a major public health issue worldwide.
 Recent surveys have highlighted increasing stress levels, particularly among younger populations.
-Countries like South Korea and Turkey report some of the highest stress levels globally.
+Countries like South Korea and Germany report some of the highest stress levels globally.
 Economic instability and climate conditions might play a role, and this project aims to explore these connections.
 ([Statista](https://www.statista.com/statistics/1057961/the-most-stressed-out-populations-worldwide/?utm_source=chatgpt.com))

+---

+## **Project Scope**
+This analysis will focus on **comparing stress levels** between different regions based on socioeconomic and environmental factors.

+### **Regions of Interest**
+- **Primary Focus Countries:** 🇺🇸 **United States**, 🇩🇪 **Germany**, 🇰🇷 **South Korea**
+  - These countries were selected due to their **abundant and high-quality datasets** on stress, economics, and environment.
+- **Additional Regions for Comparison:** 🌍 If data is available, we may include **France, Canada, or Australia**.

+### **Comparison Factors**
+- **Cross-country comparison:** How do stress levels differ between different economic models (e.g., USA vs. Germany vs. South Korea)?
+- **Urban vs. Rural Stress:** Do people in urban areas report higher stress due to economic and environmental factors?
+- **Age & Gender Trends:** Are younger people more stressed across different cultures?
+- **Environmental Influence:** Does extreme weather (e.g., high temperatures, pollution) correlate with stress levels?

+This scope ensures a **focused yet flexible approach**, allowing for additional regions to be analyzed if data is available.

 ---